Agustín Auzmendi

-Agustín Auzmendi (born 1 February 1997) is an Argentine professional footballer who plays as a forward for Godoy Cruz.
+Agustín Auzmendi (born 1 February 1997) is an Argentine professional footballer who plays as a forward for Gimnasia LP, on loan from Godoy Cruz.

 Career

 Auzmendi began his career with Acassuso; joining in 2013.
 He was promoted into their first-team squad for the back end of the 2016–17 Primera B Metropolitana campaign, making his professional debut on 10 May 2017 versus Fénix.
 He featured three times off the bench in total, with the third match including Auzmendi's first senior goal in a 4–1 victory over Tristán Suárez on 17 June.
 He appeared just once in 2017–18, prior to becoming a regular member of the team in 2018–19 as he played in twenty-one of their opening thirty-one fixtures; ten of which as a starter.
 After his move to Olancho FC, he was a huge addition to the newly promoted club, in which he helped them reach the final of the 2023 Clausura.
 He would manage to score in both legs of the final but would lose to the eventual champions C.D.
 Olimpia for their record 36th title.
 After a successful season at Olancho FC, he would earn a move to F.C.
 Motagua.

 On 31 January 2025, Auzmendi returned to Argentina to join Primera División club Godoy Cruz.
 He made his debut in Godoy Cruz on 17 February 2025 in 2–0 victory away at Vélez Sarsfield, coming on as a substitute for Luca Martínez.